oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 The first argument of ::${t}SysmanEventsListen() specifies the SMI handle for the device on which event notifications wish to be received.
 However, this can be set to NULL in order to query event notifications across all devices for which the application has created SMI handles.
 When querying across multiple devices, it is suggested not to request event status clearing.
-In this way, the application can no when any event has occurred and can then make individual requests to each device, this time requesting that the event status be cleared.
+In this way, the application can know when any event has occurred and can then make individual requests to each device, this time requesting that the event status be cleared.

 ${"#"} <a name="di">Diagnostics</a>